chrysillala/react-ecosystem/README.md

 #### What we want to make sure when testing Styled-Components

 The only thing we can really test in our styled components is the logic we put inside them.
-To test effectively, we might want to pull the UI logic into its own function.
+To test effectively, we might want to pull the UI logic into its own function and test that.